 Step 1.
 Measure the Circular Saw

 This will be the minimum width for the base of the jig.
-We actually need to trim a little off the base to make it square (see Step 5), so we need to make the width of the base larger than 8-5/8”.
-I rounded this measurement up to 9”.
+We actually need to trim a little off the base to make it square (see Step 5), so we need to make the width of the base larger than the minimum width.

 Step 2.
 Make the Bottom

-I used my table saw to cut a piece of 1/4” plywood to 9”x12″.
-Adjust the width of the bottom to fit your saw if necessary.
+I used my table saw to cut a piece of plywood to size.

 Related: Table Saw Safety Rules (Every DIYer Needs to Know)